NASA-PDS/monitoring/terraform/README.md

 4. Execute the following TF commands :

 ```
-terraform init"
+terraform init
 ```

 ```
-terraform validate"
+terraform validate
 ```

 ```
-terraform plan -var-file=./tfvars/pub_dev.tfvars"
+terraform plan
 ```

 ```
-terraform apply -var-file=./tfvars/pub_dev.tfvars -auto-approve"
+terraform apply
 ```

 ```
-terraform destroy"
+terraform destroy
 ```

 **Note:**

 1. You should only pass the **-auto-approve** flag while running `terraform apply` and `terraform destroy` if you've already reviewed the changes and are sure you want those changes to get applied.

-2. Your assumed IAM role may or may not have permissions create resources withing AWS in which case you will get a `AuthorizationError`.
+2. Your assumed IAM role may or may not have permissions to create resources within AWS in which case you will get a `AuthorizationError`.